markmenge/icsloopback/README.md

 | **ValueCAN4**| CAN1 - CAN2   |

 **Note:** A loopback plug has VERY short CAN bus lengths and breaks the normal rule of 2 120 Ohm terminators per bus.
+I made my loopback adapter for a RED2/Fire2 by buying a DB26 Female Solderless Breakout Connector from Amazon.